floweethehub/thehub/support/developer-notes.md

 **DEBUG_LOCKORDER**

-Bitcoin Classic is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
+Flowee the Hub is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
 Compiling with -DDEBUG_LOCKORDER (configure CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of which locks are held, and adds warnings to the hub.log file if inconsistencies are detected.